 Wetlands or Wetland areas - Areas that are inundated or saturated by surface or ground water at a frequency and duration sufficient to support, and that under normal circumstances do support, a prevalence of vegetation typically adapted for life in saturated soil conditions.
-Wetlands generally include swamps, marshes, bogs and similar areas (See RCW 90.58.030(2)(h) and WAC 173-22-030(19)).
+Wetlands generally include swamps, marshes, bogs and similar areas.